 However, is there an agreement about the definition of customer experience, and, more specifically, how to measure baseline experience and ongoing improvements?
 Without this understanding, “customer experience optimization” remains a catch-all term, not providing any meaningful business impact.

 Any organization that truly wants to be invested in customer experience management needs to answer these three questions first:

 - How is the current state measured and how are improvements tested?

 - How are the results of these tests evaluated, shared, and rolled out?

 CX, by definition, is a cross-functional responsibility within any organization.
 A customer does not care that website KPIs are different from email KPIs, that online and offline divisions have separate P&Ls, or that content creators get their information from different sources than marketers.
-With that in mind, it is imperative to establish a truly cross-functional process to manage CX—either through a formal organizational structure or through a well-represented CX committee.
-Members of this team or committee should ideally have access to centralized customer data and be able to measure the current state of customer experience
+With that in mind, it is imperative to establish a truly cross-functional process to manage CX-either through a formal organizational structure or through a well-represented CX committee.
+Members of this team or committee should ideally have access to centralized customer data and be able to measure the current state of customer expectations and overall experience.

 To schedule time with an industry expert for tailored guidance and an action plan that meets your objectives, visit our Meet The Experts page to learn more.